soulstenance/spgu/README.md

 - Added more colors and polish
 - Various other tweaks and improvements
 - Fixed issue #3
+- Removed redundant "echo" lines
+- You can now answer questions with a full "yes" or "no"
+- Relevant commit(s)
+	- 7d67755, a69b179, ca7ff53

 **0.1.1** - Feb 28, 2024
 - Added an error code when entering invalid input